....

 PERCEIVED AS PROS : Those who are for greater gun control see three basic pros to new laws:

 1. Gun massacres most often use legal weapons: According to Mother Jones, of the more than 70 mass shootings in the United States in the last 30 years, about three-quarters of the guns used were obtained legally by the killers.
-Pro-gun control advocates believe tougher gun laws could have potentially prevented these crimes.
+Pro-gun control advocates believe tougher gun laws could have potentially prevented these crimes.2.
+Gun control laws protect children and families: Moms Demand Action, a grassroots group founded in response to the tragedy at Sandy Hook Elementary School, believes guns in America are creating a public health crisis that is attacking children, citing statistics that show nearly eight American children are shot and killed every day.
+The group says stronger laws are the answer to protecting children.

 3. Background checks will help keep guns out of the hands of people who should not have them: Americans for Responsible Solutions, supported by former U.S. Rep. Gabrielle Giffords and her astronaut husband Mark Kelly, advocates for background checks to prevent criminals, domestic abusers, and seriously mentally ill people from buying guns.
 The group says laws requiring background checks have prevented the purchase of guns by nearly 2 million people who should not have had them.